AdobeDocs/release-notes.en/current.md

 Adobe Experience Platform [!UICONTROL Data Collection] includes [tags](https://experienceleague.adobe.com/docs/tags.html?lang=en) for simplified universal tag management, and offers a trusted, robust, and complete, streaming data infrastructure.
 Tags simplify customer experience data collection and streamlines experience delivery.

+**Changes in Admin Console**

-With this update administrators may see changes or additions to the Admin Console:
+Administrators could see changes or additions to the Admin Console as follows:

-1. The Adobe Experience Platform product card in the Admin Console will include:
+* The Adobe Experience Platform product card in the Admin Console will include:

   * Places
   * Assurance
   * Identity Namespace
   * Sandboxes
   * Experience Data Model
   * Schemas
   * Datastreams
   * Visitor ID

    For organizations that are not currently using Experience Platform, you will now see the _Adobe Experience Platform_ product in the Admin Console, including the capabilities listed above.

    For organizations currently using Experience Platform, _Places_ will now be consolidated into the Experience Platform card.

-1. Adobe Experience Platform Data Collection (formerly, Launch) and Privacy will continue to appear as separate product cards from the other Experience Platform capabilities.
+* Adobe Experience Platform Data Collection (formerly, Launch) and Privacy will continue to appear as separate product cards from the other Experience Platform capabilities.

 For more details about the new capabilities, please visit their respective pages on Experience League: